Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/GameDesign.md

 ### How to Play
     Press the How to Play button, go to explain page.

-There is explanation about game play like this markdown file.
+There is explanation about game play simply like this markdown file.

 ### Credit